Amethyst (Steven Universe): In other media

 In February 2021, Amethyst appeared in an anti-racist PSA released by Cartoon Network, by Sugar and Ian Jones-Quartey.
 In the PSA, Amethyst sings with kids that "It doesn't matter if you're White, Black, or Purple" and stops the production, saying that her purple color matters because she is an alien, and says it is "messed up" that she is being compared to people being different races, telling the kids "adding purple people into a lesson about human racism makes no sense."

-In September 2019, Amethyst appeared in Steven Universe: The Movie, film that is an offshoot from the series, with Steven working to restore her memories, and that of the other Crystal Gems, while she later helps Steven try and restore Pearl's memories.
+In September 2019, Amethyst appeared in Steven Universe: The Movie, a film that is an offshoot from the series, bringing the events of the original Steven Universe and Steven Universe Future, with Steven working to restore her memories after they are wiped by Spinel, and that of the other Crystal Gems, while she later helps Steven try and restore Pearl's memories.

-Amethyst also appeared in a 2015 crossover episode with Uncle Grandpa titled "Say Uncle" and a 2018 crossover episode with OK K.O.!
+Amethyst also appeared in a 2018 crossover episode of OK K.O.!
 Let's Be Heroes titled "Crossover Nexus".

 Reception and influence

 Amethyst was received positively.
 In 2015 and 2017, Dietz was nominated for Best Female Lead Vocal Performance in a Television Series – Comedy/Musical at the Behind the Voice Actor Awards, along with other members of the show's voice cast.
 Eric Thurm of Polygon described Amethyst as "chaotic" while Charles Pulliam-Moore of Gizmodo argued that Amethyst is exploring her identity throughout the show.
 On the other hand, Thurm praised the voice acting of Dietz.
 Others, like Brandon Zachary of CBR pointed to her "outward goofiness," with S.E.
 Fleenor of SYFY saying this manifested itself in her fusion with Steven, Smokey Quartz.
 Others described her personality as rambunctious and spontaneous and arguing that she grew to be more of the show's most emotionally mature characters.

 Nicole Clark, a culture writer, related Amethyst, and the other Crystal Gems, to her own multiracial upbringings.
 Hannah Collins of CBR said Amethyst's fusions with other Gems, along with other Gem fusions, illustrated the issues with toxic relationships.
-Although Comics Alliance and Paste reviewers praised her familial relations with Steven, calling it "heartwarming quasi-siblinghood," Thurm of The A.V.
+Although ComicsAlliance and Paste reviewers praised her familial relations with Steven, calling it "heartwarming quasi-siblinghood," Thurm of The A.V.
 Club described her as the "angsty teen" of the Crystal Gems.
 Robert Lloyd of LA Times compared Amethyst to Bubbles in The Powerpuff Girls, another Cartoon Network show.
 Anna Swartz of Mic said that, in their view, Amethyst is "brash and messy," which Vrai Kaiser of The Mary Sue echoed, describing Amethyst as having "initial childishness" coupled with "usual brusque."
 Laura B. of The Geekiary described Amethyst as a self-critical Gem who is meant to fit into the "troublemaker" archetype, hostile to those around her, due to "lots of internalized self hatred," but she later grows in self-confidence as the series progresses, in their view.